divisionbyz0rro/Infiniscryption/PackManager/package/README.md

 # How do I make my cards compatible with the Pack Manager?

+## Make sure all of your cards use the same mod prefix
+This cannot be stressed enough.
+This mod relies on the mod prefix to sort out which cards belong to which pack, so it is your responsibility to make sure that you've selected a mod prefix for your cards and that all your cards use it.

 ## JSON Loader Cards
 If you use [JSON Loader](https://inscryption.thunderstore.io/package/MADH95Mods/JSONCardLoader/) to build your cards, it's really easy to add a pack definition to your mod.
 Here's what you need to do:

 1. Make sure all of your cards have the "modPrefix" attribute properly set.
 All cards from your mod should have the same mod prefix, which identifies them as belonging to the same card pack.
     - This alone is enough to make the pack manager function properly with your mod.
 It will autogenerate a pack for you, but it will not have a bespoke description or pack art.
 It will just be a blank pack icon that displays the card art of the card with the highest power level in your mod.
-2. Include a JSON pack file in your mod.
+2. Include a pack file in your mod.
 This is a JSON file with the file extension *.jlpk that will contain the description of your mod pack, the title, and a custom pack art:

 ```json
 {